UST-QuAntiL/qhana-docker/docs/docker-compose.md

 The QHAna plugin runner and worker share mostly the same configuration.
 The variables {envvar}`BROKER_URL`, {envvar}`RESULT_BACKEND`, {envvar}`SQLALCHEMY_DATABASE_URI`, and {envvar}`GIT_PLUGINS` **must** be configured to the same values!
-The environemtn variable for {envvar}`CONCURRENCY` can have different values.
+The environment variable for {envvar}`CONCURRENCY` can have different values.
 The worker container must have the environment variable {envvar}`CONTAINER_MODE` set to worker to start the image as a worker (since the exact same image as the plugin runner is used as API server and as worker).
 The user and password set in the `redis` service must be used to construct the {envvar}`SQLALCHEMY_DATABASE_URI` (replace the existing `user:password` section with the changed user and password).